coala/projects/data/projects/optimize_caching.md

-This project involves improving coala's performance by implementing caching strategies.
-One example is to use git-like approach at file-collection level to not explore directories that haven't been modified.
-Caching per section can also be implemented so sections without issues don't rerun on all files where issues in other sections occurred.

-Own performance optimization ideas are highly encouraged!
+Currently, coala supports caching of project files.
+With it, coala runs code analysis only on files that had changed since the last run, giving a huge amortized performance improvement compared to simply running coala on everything regardless.
+But it is still rather slow and there is still room for improvement.

+For example, we recently discovered that we have been importing all the required modules irrespective of the conditional branch the program takes - some branches do not require some modules.
+We improved this by lazy-loading only the required modules as and when they are required - and this greatly improved coala's startup speed.

+Performance is key to usability - with faster runtimes, users can get on with their work quicker.
+And it's fun looking for performance bottlenecks!

+In this project, you're to improve on the current strategies.
+Some enhancements such as section-level caching, globbing improvements to not expand on unmodified directories, and others have been preliminarily explored.
+Please refer to the related issues to learn more about these.

+The student is also highly encouraged to come up with new solutions that may increase performance even further.

 #### Milestones

-##### GSOC 2017 COMMUNITY BONDING

-* The applicant has determined a number of circumstances where coala needlessly checks unmodified files.
+##### PREPARATION/BONDING

-* The applicant has created testcases to validate performance improvements
+* The applicant has identified at least 3 other performance bottlenecks that can be
-* A cEP describing the changes is merged.

-##### GSOC 2017 MIDTERM
+  improved.
+These can be smaller improvements, focussing on one particular
+  aspect of coala's core.

-* The applicant has achieved a measurable performance benefit in at least one of the above cases.
+* The applicant has drafted and merged a [cEP](https://github.com/coala/ceps)
+  describing all the proposed changes thoroughly.
+* Preliminary prototypes have been tested to validate the proposed changes'
+  performance improvements.

+##### CODING PHASE 1

+* The Proposed change to not explore unchanged directories has been
+  implemented.
+* Thorough tests have been performed to concretely ascertain a measurable
+  performance gain.
+* The corresponding code is properly tested, documented, reviewed, and merged.

+##### CODING PHASE 2

+* Section-based caching has been implemented.
-* The respective code has been properly tested, documented and merged.
+* The corresponding code has been thoroughly tested, documented, reviewed, and

-##### GSOC 2017 FINAL
+  merged.

-* At least two more cases have been 'solved' in a similar fashion.
+* At least one of the proposed performance bottleneck improvements have been
+  implemented, tested, documented, and merged.

+##### CODING PHASE 3

+* At least an additional proposed performance bottleneck improvement has been
-* The respective code has been properly tested, documented and merged.
+  implemented, tested, documented, and merged.
+* A final report describing the measured performance improvements for the
+  various implemented techniqes has been published.